Detailed content of our market study

 Testifying to this need for restructuring, the luxury group Kering has terminated its licensing agreement with the manufacturer Safilo, with the aim of bringing sunglasses production in-house, and thus better controlling its costs and brand image.
 The Kering Group wishes to to develop "a new business model" enabling it to " fully control the value chain " of sunglasses for its ** brands.

-From an industrial standpoint, the consolidation sought between lens and frame manufacturers is likely to give rise to new giants who will be manufacturers of both optics and sunglasses. the result will be a major shift in the competitive landscape, and new production structures likely to further reduce the costs and market power of the emerging new players.
+From an industrial standpoint, the consolidation sought between lens and frame manufacturers is likely to result in the emergence of new giants who will be manufacturers of both optical and sunwear products, with the result will be a major shift in the competitive landscape, and new production structures likely to further reduce the costs and market power of the new emerging players.

 This is particularly true when we look at the announced merger between Essilor and Luxottica in **** for around ** billion euros.
-The EssilorLuxottica group is the world ...
+The EssilorLuxottica ...

 4 Offer analysis